PetraLee2019/Data-Pipeline-Stream-Data-From-Flask-To-Postgres/README.md

 # Stream Data From Flask To Postgres
-A tutorial on streaming data from a Flask REST API and streaming the response into PostgreSQL
+Streaming data from a Flask REST API and streaming the response into PostgreSQL

 ![](streaming.gif)

-Using pgAdmin4
+Using pgAdmin/PostgreSQL

 1. Create a new database called `stream_test` in a local install of PostgreSQL
 ![Create a new database called 'stream_test'](create_db.gif)